AndreVallestero/conlang0/README.md

 Structures only end when specified or until parameters are saturated

 Nouns and verbs always require an end syllable as their length (unlike particles or indexes) are variable.

+particles as functions.
+Changes structure and can literally modify parameters.

+There are 2 type of particles.
+Morphing particles and tagging particles.

+Morphing particles will literally internally modify whatever parameters are passed to it.

+Tagging particles will externally change how a parameter is read by outside verbs or particles.

 ## Vocabulary
 [Click here for lexicon](lexicon.md)